HarshvMahawar/LFX-Mentorship-CCC/new.md

 **1. Keylime: Enhanced RATS Mapping**

-Here's a breakdown of Keylime's components and a refined mapping to the RATS architecture, focusing on actionable insights:
+Here's a breakdown of Keylime's components and a mapping to the RATS architecture, focusing on actionable insights:

 * **Attester Role:**
     * **Agent (keylime\_agent):**